 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On October 24th and 25th we read Colossians 1:18-29.
-In these verses Saint Paul is speaking to Christians in Colossae, a city in Asia Minor, who are tempted to seek hidden, exclusive knowledge that others don't have.
+In Colossians 1:18-29 Saint Paul is speaking to Christians in Colossae, a city in Asia Minor, who are tempted to seek hidden, exclusive knowledge that others don't have.

 At the time when this letter was written, false teachers were busily preaching and teaching in places where Paul had preached and taught the truth.
 Many of these false teachers were Gnostics, who advocated, and encouraged others to adhere to, ideas that were far from the teachings of the apostles.